hyperledger/indy-node/docs/source/NewNetwork/NewNetwork.md

    A Steward is an organization responsible for running a Node on the Network

-   Exactly 4 “Genesis” Stewards are needed to establish the network, more Stewards can be added later.
+  Exactly 4 “Genesis” Stewards are required to establish the network, but at least 7 are recommended for a production network that you expect to last for a long time.
+More Stewards can be added later.

    Each Genesis Steward’s node information will be included in the Genesis Pool file, so they should be willing to install and maintain a Node on the new Network for an extended period of time.